 It joins the ranks of the volcanic island of Jeju, Seoul’s Changdeokgung Palace and the mountain fortress of Namhansanseong.
 The Baekje historic areas are a collection of sites built over the different periods of Baekje, spanning nearly 700 years from B.C.
 18 to A.D.
 660. The sites, including royal palaces and fortresses, tombs, temple sites and other archaeological sites, are scattered from Gongju and Buyeo in South Chungcheong Province to Iksan in North Jeolla Province.
 Baekje not only played a critical role in the development of ancient culture in Korea, but also contributed to the overall cultural development of East Asia.
 It was an active cultural transmitter, adopting rich culture from China and passing it on to Japan and other neighboring states.
 Splendor and simplicity of Korean art.
 Rare pieces of Korean traditional art, spanning from the Bronze Age to the 19th-century Joseon era, have been brought together to present the exquisite beauty of Korean art this summer.

+The Leeum, Samsung Museum of Art showcases national treasures of Korea and valuable Korean artifacts on loan from leading foreign art institutions that highlight lavish features, exquisite details and refined artistry.
 Exhibit shows history, culture of Gyeonggi.
 Celebrating the 2015 Gyeonggi Folk Culture Year, a special exhibition sheds light on the history and culture of Gyeonggi Province.

 Rather than being major players, queens and concubines are often seen as symbols of jealousy or, sometimes, victims of political strife.
 Despite little attention paid to their individual lives, these women shaped the sophisticated and splendid royal culture of Joseon that people of today appreciate, more even than the policies implemented by their husbands and sons or the changes in power they led.
 The lives of queens and concubines of Joseon are back in the spotlight at a current exhibition being held at the National Palace Museum of Korea.